panlm/workshop-apjsme/cicd/cicd.rst

 Create CI/CD Environment
 ------------------------

-.. note:: This guide has been deprecated.
-Please reference to ``https://github.com/shocnt/se-201-training-20191129``
+.. note:: This guide is for VM-versioned application, if you are looking for containerized application, please check here: ``https://github.com/shocnt/se-201-training-20191129``

 Import Blueprints
 +++++++++++++++++